 * * * * *

-Once again, thanks to Dr. Joseph M. Wunderle Jr., who wrote a number of the key scientific papers that formed the basis of my Birding article.
-He also answered questions for a Q&A on the ABA Blog.
+Once again, heartfelt thanks to Dr. Joseph M. Wunderle Jr., who wrote a number of the key scientific papers that formed the basis of my Birding article.
 Recently retired, Dr. Wunderle was a scientist at the International Institute of Tropical Forestry (IITF), a part of the U.S. Forest Service.
 He is also a founding member of BirdsCaribbean and the editor-in-chief of the Journal of Caribbean Ornithology.
 Dr. Wunderle is the compiler for the Fajardo CBC and graciously provided the data described above.